NathanBland/Chronicle/README.md

 `$ npm init`

 This will prompt you with a brief project setup wizard.
-Most of the default values will be fine, we will change the `entry point` to be `server.js` from `index.js`.
+Most of the default values will be fine.
+Hit `enter` or `return` to advance through the wizard.
+We will change the `entry point` to be `server.js` from `index.js`.
 Feel free to fill in the author and license as you see fit, for my version, I'm using `MIT` as a license.

-Now that your npm is configured you should have a shiny new `package.json` file in your directory.
+Now that your npm is configured, you have a shiny new `package.json` file in your directory.
 This file is used for all kinds of things, but we will mostly use it to save what packages we want npm to install for us.

-Before we start installing things we need to do something crucial, and that is make a `.gitignore` file so that we don't track things with git that we don't need to.
+Before we start installing things we need to do something crucial, and that is make a `.gitignore` file so that we don't track files with git that we don't need to.

-The easiest way for us to do this in this project is going to be with an `echo` command.
-You could also create the file and manually type it in if you wished.
+In this project we are going to do this with an `echo` command.
+You could also create the file and manually type it in if you wished with something like `touch .gitignore`.

 To do this, lets run this:
 `$ ehco 'node_modules' > .gitignore`